-Through these streaming deals, CBW will provide financing and consultation to its streaming partners in exchange for minority equity interests in each streaming partner and an allocation of the streaming partner’s cannabis production yield at an agreed upon price.
+Through these streaming deals, CBW will provide financing and consultation to its streaming partners in exchange for minority equity interests.

 At the time of the disclosure, CBW’s streaming agreements included the future capacity of 1.3 million square feet of cannabis cultivation and production capacity net to Cannabis Wheaton by the end of 2019.

 Since its fast start, CBW has kept its foot on the pedal, aggressively expanding its portfolio of streaming partners.

-On May 29 CBW announced it had reached a deal to invest $30 million into Abcann Global (CVE: ABCN) to help with current operations and an expansion project to ramp production capacity at one of its greenhouses to 130,000 square feet.
+On May 29, CBW announced it had reached a deal to invest $30 million into Abcann Global (CVE: ABCN) to ramp production capacity at one of its greenhouses to 130,000 square feet.

 ABcann will be the sixth licensed producer in Cannabis Wheaton’s portfolio, but it will be the first publicly traded company with a sales license.

 CBW expects this partnership to eventually to provide it with an estimated 8 million grams of cannabis per year.

 Cannabis Wheaton Just Secured an Additional $30 Million in Funding